Jareth-Baur/Jareth-Baur/README.md

 - 🌱 I’m learning **Next.js, TypeScript, and AI tools**
 - 💬 Ask me about **web dev, React, or anything tech!**
 - 📫 How to reach me: **jarethbaur0223@gmail.com**
-- ⚡ Fun fact: I love building things that help people 🤖
+- ⚡ Fun fact: Jack of all trades, Master of none 🤖

 ---